Arom1a/notebooks/Biology/Heredity.md

 - Phenylketonuria
 - Cystic fibrosis
 ### 1.2 Sex-linked Recessive
-x-linked recessive means all male offspring will have the disease
+x-linked dominant means if father is infected , all offspring will be infected. x-linked recessive means if mother is infected, all male offspring will have the disease

 - Duchenne muscular dystrophy
 - Color blindness
 - Hemophilia

 ### 1.3 Dominant
 Huntington's disease
 ### 1.4 Chromosome Disorder